azurecitadel/azurecitadel.github.io/labs/kubernetes/part6.md

 The *Service* we placed in front of the Data API was a *LoadBalancer*, so that will automatically start to distribute requests across the three pods.
 Because we specified a selector (`app=data-api`) the new pods are matched against this selector and automatically picked up.
 There's nothing we need to do, this highlights some of the power and ease of scaling that Kubernetes provides.

-### Optional - Validate Loadbalancing
+### Optional - Validate Load Balancing
 Demonstrating the load balancing is really happening is a little tricky, you can access the Data API info URL:
 `http://{data-api-svc_external_ip}/api/info`
-And look at the hostname returned, it should change as you make multiple requests (F5) but sometimes your browser or the Azure Loadbalancer will decide to stick you to a single host.
+And look at the hostname returned, it should change as you make multiple requests (F5) but sometimes your browser or the Azure Load Balancer will decide to stick you to a single host.
 Another way to see it in action is running the following command repeatedly and observing the hostname returned

 ```
 wget -q -O- http://{data-api-svc_external_ip}/api/info | jq '.hostname'